grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 * It uses an optional string label `drop_counter_reason` to show the reason for dropping the log entries.
 * It forwards the processed logs to the receiver of another component called `grafana_loki`.

-The [`loki.process` documentation][loki.process] provides more comprehensive information on processing logs.
+The [`loki.process`][loki.process] documentation provides more comprehensive information on processing logs.

 ### Fourth component: Write logs to Loki